 A park model RV (PMRV) is a unique trailer-type RV that is designed to provide temporary accommodation for recreation, camping or seasonal use.
 PMRVs (also sometimes referred to as recreational park trailers) are built on a single chassis, mounted on wheels and have a gross trailer area not exceeding 400 square feet in the set -up mode.
 They are certified by their manufacturers as complying with the ANSI A119.5 standard for recreational park trailers.

 PMRVs are most often used in recreational vehicle campgrounds.
 They may be owned by the campground and rented to guests or they may be brought in and used exclusively by their owners on a site rented or leased from the campground.
 They can also be placed by their owners on private property.
-These units are designed and built to be used for recreational/camping purposes only.
-They are not meant to be affixed to the property in any way, they do not improve property values in any way, and they are neither designed nor intended by their manufacturers to be used as permanent residences.
+These units are designed and built to be used for recreational/camping purposes only and are not designed nor intended by their manufacturers to be used as permanent residences.
 Park model RVs are titled as motor vehicles by the various states just like other RV types.

 What makes PMRVs unique is that they are up to 15 feet in width or 36 feet long with a peaked and shingled or metal roof.
 Some offer gabled windows, and siding choices of cedar, aluminum, vinyl, masonite or even split logs for a rustic look, while others are made of full solid logs.
 They are often designed with built-in porches, decks and/or storage areas.
 Many look like tiny summer cottages.
 Others look more like traditional but slightly longer RV travel trailers.